hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 installed.

-The third task creates or updates the DNS server options file `named.conf.options` in the directory `/etc/bind` from the template `named.conf.options.j2`.
+The third task creates or updates the DNS server options file `named.conf.options` from the template `named.conf.options.j2`.
 If a different version already exists, the task creates a backup of the existing file.
 If the file is changed, the restart event is triggered.

 The following three tasks create the local DNS zones configuration and trigger the restart event if any files changed.

-The fourth task creates or updates the local zone configuration file `named.conf.local` in the directory `/etc/bind` from the template `named.conf.local.j2`.
+The fourth task creates or updates the local zone configuration file `named.conf.local` from the template `named.conf.local.j2`.

-The fifth task creates or updates the base zone files in the directory `/etc/bind` that include the actual domain name files.
+The fifth task creates or updates the base zone files that include the actual domain name files.
 For each zone, a base file is created using the template `db-includes.j2`.
 The file name consists of the prefix `db.` and the name of the zone as defined in the configuration.

-The sixth task creates or updates the files that contain the actual domain names in the directory `/etc/bind`.
+The sixth task creates or updates the files that contain the actual domain names.
 For each such file in the configuration, a file is created using the template `db-actual.j2`.
 The file name is also defined in the configuration.

+#### Templates

 roles/bind/templates/named.conf.options.j2: